-· Summary of Virginia's Ranking
+Summary of Virginia's Ranking

 Nationally, there are over 50 state and territorial Developmental Disability Planning Councils.
 DD Councils operate under different organizational structures, including as public agencies and private nonprofit organizations, and receive federal funding for discretionary programs based on a population formula.
 Though there are no formal ranking mechanisms for the various Councils in terms of performance or numbers of individuals impacted by Council efforts, the Board has consistently been in the forefront of developing innovative ideas and programs and has demonstrated consistent success in meeting its federal performance targets within specified timeframes.
 The Board has excelled in grant monitoring and oversight and was one of the first DD Councils to develop a grant tracking database and a formal quarterly outcome status reporting mechanism in which grantees were given performance targets and timelines for accomplishing grant objectives.
 It has recently expanded this tracking database to include its policy, liaison, outreach, and other activities.
 The Board consistently receives positive feedback from its funding agency regarding the effectiveness of its interagency collaborative activities and the quality of its publications and other communications.
-It has also been recognized and served as a model for other states in its earlier than required implementation and execution of new Consumer Satisfaction and Stakeholder Feedback requirements for which it has emphasized the use of effective and efficient on-line data collection tools.
+It has also been recognized and served as a model for other states in its execution of new Consumer Satisfaction and Stakeholder Feedback requirements and its successful networking, outreach, and constituent information activities, both utilizing effective and efficient on-line tools.

-• Summary of Customer Trends and Coverage
+Summary of Customer Trends and Coverage